bmunyiri/bmunyiri/README.md

       <td>Working remotely has been on the rise for many years now, with research showing that hiring managers expect nearly half of all their workers to be working remotely over the next decade.
 While many trends feed into this way of organizing work, managing the work effectively will be key to the success of organizations globally.
 In this course, instructor Phil Gold provides managers with a clear approach for getting the most out of their remote teams.
 He zeros in on the key factors that will ensure productivity, engagement, and growth, as well as a manager’s role in building trust, removing roadblocks, nurturing connections with team members, and setting clear goals.

 Note: This course was featured in Market Watch, Inc., Fortune, Forbes, and Entrepreneur.</td>
     </tr><tr>
-      <td><a href='https://www.linkedin.com/learning/certificates/3e37b9501fab768cc4b4b20fe21effe40fbb546a7a06889271d55783d201c773?trk=share_certificate #digitaltransformation.'>Digital Transformation</a></td>
-      <td>Digital Transformation</td>
-      <td>It seems as though everywhere you turn, digital transformation is happening.
-But what is digital, exactly, and what does it encompass?
-In this course, instructor Peter High helps business leaders better understand the definition of the term; the implications for people, processes, and technology; the risks of ignoring the digital transformation trend; and the rewards one can garner from riding this wave.
-Learn about the different stages of digital maturity, and the best ways to draw inspiration and insights from digital native companies like Google, Amazon, and Netflix, as well as from digital immigrant companies like FedEx and Domino's Pizza.
-He also covers the ideal backgrounds of digital leaders.
-Peter wraps up the course by explaining how to create a strategic digital transformation plan for your organization.</td>
-    </tr><tr>
-      <td><a href='https://www.linkedin.com/learning/certificates/692d646933c37f6e1c8f4f36d75365af14b61961f8ff3abf6c7da59ce3414fc3?trk=share_certificate #wordpress.'>WordPress 5 Essential Training</a></td>
-      <td>WordPress 5 Essential Training</td>
-      <td>WordPress powers millions of blogs and websites.
-Available in 180 languages, WordPress can be hosted on any server, accessed in any browser, and built into almost anything you imagine: blog, portfolio, website, or online store.
-Learn how to create your own web experiences with this powerful and open-source publishing platform.
-Instructor Morten Rand-Hendriksen helps you get the most out of WordPress and create feature-rich blogs and websites.
-Morten explains how to create and publish posts and pages; create and edit blocks; and define reusable content blocks to take full advantage of the new block editor codenamed "Gutenberg."

-Note: This course covers WordPress 5.
-The training will be updated as WordPress evolves.</td>
-    </tr><tr>
       <td><a href='https://www.linkedin.com/learning/certificates/6db1ff6fe7ec8f36620d7b4b4b398bc89bd143468865f778e720c160731f8a49?trk=share_certificate #teamwork.'>Teamwork Foundations</a></td>
       <td>Teamwork Foundations</td>